About the Association

 - Companies must complete an application form and provide two (2) independent trade references.

 - On approval by the Association management & membership committees and ratified by the membership at a quarterly meeting the company will be contacted and an invoice issued for the required fee* after which meetings can be attended.

-- Corporate member representatives can only attend the open section of the Association meetings as it is understood the objective of corporate membership is to provide opportunity to exchange information and update on relevant issues, legislation etc and to provide networking opportunities.
+- Corporate member representatives can only attend the open section of the Association meetings as it is understood the objective of corporate membership is to provide an opportunity to exchange information and update on relevant issues, legislation etc and to provide networking opportunities.

 - Corporate member representative may not vote at meetings.

 - Corporate member representatives may have an opportunity to address the membership on relevant educational topics.

 - Companies can provide a logo for the Association website and a reciprocal arrangement should be established on the understanding that the Association do not endorse any product and/or ensure exclusivity to any company.